kobolabs/epub-spec/README.md

 ### Image Formatting

 Kobo reading platforms support the core image types outlined in the [IDPF spec](http://www.idpf.org/epub/30/spec/epub30-publications.html#cmt-grp-image).
-This includes JPG, PNG and GIF but not Scalable Vector Graphics (SVG), which are not supported on all reading platforms.
-(See [Support Grid](https://github.com/kobolabs/epub-spec#support-grid)).
+This includes JPG, PNG and Scalable Vector Graphics (SVG).
 PNG files are preferred over JPG.

 All images should use the RGB color model, and not CMYK.
 Encapsulated PostScript (EPS) images are not supported on Kobo.